CM Score – how we score airdrops

 6 metrics in the formula

-The weights of all metrics add up to 100 points.
-Each one works on a logarithmic scale: the first steps give maximum gains, and after a certain threshold points are added more slowly.
-This is fairer than a linear scale – a project with $100M raised shouldn't be 100 times better than a project with $1M.
+Six metrics add up to 100 points.
+Each one runs on a logarithmic scale: early gains are the biggest, and points accumulate more slowly after that.
+This is fairer than a linear scale – a project with $100M in funding is not a hundred times better than one that raised $1M.

 Funding amount